LukeShortCloud/rootpages/markdown/file_systems.md

 The current back-end for handling data storage is FileStore.
 When data is written to a Ceph OSD, it is first fully written to the OSD journal.
 This is a separate partition that can be on the same drive or a different drive.
 It is faster to have the journal on an SSD if the OSD drive is a regular spinning-disk drive.

 The new BlueStore was released as a technology preview in the Ceph Jewel release.
 In the next LTS release this will become the default data storage handler.
-This helps to overcome the double write penalty of FileStore by writting the the data to the block device first and then updating the metadata of the data's location.
+This helps to overcome the double write penalty of FileStore by writing the the data to the block device first and then updating the metadata of the data's location.
 All of the metadata is also stored in the fast RocksDB key-value store.
 File systems are no longer required for OSDs because BlueStore can write data directly to the block device of the hard drive.
 [2]

 The optimal number of PGs is found be using this equation (replacing the number of OSD daemons and how many replicas are set).
 This number should be rounded up to the next power of 2.